Investments

 The University of Sheffield holds no shares in any companies involved in the extraction of fossil fuels.

-We understand the damage the fossil fuel industry continues to do to our planet and we are committed to investing our funds in a socially responsible way.
-The University’s endowment investment policy seeks to eliminate exposure to explicit environmental damage by excluding companies that are classified as oil and gas producers (exploration for, drilling, production, refining, supply, distribution, retail sales) or those that supply oil equipment, services or distribution.
+We understand the damage the fossil fuel industry continues to do to our planet, and we are committed to investing our funds in a socially responsible way.
+The University’s Endowment Investment Policy seeks to eliminate exposure to activities causing explicit environmental harm by excluding companies that are classified as oil and gas producers (exploration for, drilling, production, refining, supply, distribution, and retail) or those that supply oil equipment, services, or distribution.

 - manufacture of armaments (zero exposure to the manufacture of whole weapon systems, zero exposure to the manufacture of automatic and semi-automatic civilian firearms, zero exposure to revenues from the retail of civilian firearms, exclusion of companies where revenues exceed 10% from activities connected to weapon systems)